minjung-mj-kim/project/fake_news/README.md

         1. Enhance bias or discrimination
         2. Provocative

-    3. Urgent and Agitative
+    3. Urgent and Agitative, make the target readers to ...

+        1. Believe that they are the persecuted week
+        2. Believe that they are excluded and unfairly treated
-        1. Make readers to spread this news as much as you can
+        3. Spread this news as much as you can because this news seemed to be censored
-        2. Make reader to act promptly
+        4. Act promptly against the powerful evil to save themselves from the disaster

     4. Joke (or pretend to be a joke)